 What We Want Our original request was merely that the VA Department of Transportation (VDOT) delay the ramp until it completed comprehensive analysis of the impact its project will have on local communities.
 The requirement for such analysis is unambiguously delineated in numerous federal laws designed to protect public health.
-Because VDOT refused to fulfill its legal and ethical requirement to ensure the project caused no harm to the public, CROL privately funded an air quality impact analysis that revealed that the project will adversely affect the health of over 75,000 area residents.
+Because VDOT refused to fulfill its legal requirement to ensure the project caused no harm to the public, CROL privately funded an air quality impact analysis that revealed that this project will adversely affect the health of 40,000-50,000 area residents.
 CROL has met with senior VDOT officials as well as VA Secretary of Transportation Connaughton regarding our scientifically backed concerns.
 VDOT's response was to ignore our science, dismiss our request, and speed up construction of the terminus ramp.

 In the face of VDOT's intransigence, CROL has recently changed tact.
 We are now working with State legislators to designate funding for air quality monitoring once the ramp is opened to traffic.
 We believe such monitoring will reveal unacceptable levels of pollution that will demand mitigation in order to protect public health.